ioancw/ioancw.github.io/_posts/2018-08-06-first-post.markdown

 	screen
     jupyter notebooks --allow-root
 	```
-8. To detach from screen ctrl-a-d
+8. To detach from Screen ctrl-a-d

 Jupyter is now running on your Digital Ocean server.
 The final step is to connect to it from the Juno app on the iPad.
-Remember to follow all the instructions in step 1. above, especially emailing the certificate to yourself (so that you can isntall on the iPad).
+Remember to follow all the instructions in step 1. above, especially emailing the certificate to yourself (so that you can install on the iPad).

-You should now see something like.

 [referral-code]:https://m.do.co/c/399038ff7529
 [add-key]:https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/